satyendra22/CyberSecHub/CyberSecCerts/CISSP/SecurityAndRiskManagement.md

 Examples below

-* Policy: write policy for people who use lab at work. no usb allow, need to take this training, etc etc
+* Policy: write policy for people who use lab at work. no USB allow, need to take this training, etc
-* standards: FIPS 140-2 is a common cryptographic standard in the military. must do certain things to have your device certifed.
+* standards: FIPS 140-2 is a common cryptographic standard in the military. must do certain things to have your device certified.
 * procedure: you are tasked with the job of writing a procedure for analyzing computers that may contain malware
-* guidlines: this is not mantatory and no penalties happen if not followed. ex. i give guidlines for how to configure SMB shares at work since there are no SMB STIGs we must follow.
+* guidelines: this is not mandatory and no penalties happen if not followed. ex. i give guidelines for how to configure SMB shares at work since there are no SMB STIGs we must follow.

 ## Identify, analyze, and prioritize Business Continuity \(BC\) requirements